 The following outcomes are expected from this work:

-• Quantitative evaluation of the sensitivity of COSP diagnostics to unresolved cloud and precipitation structure and variability (Fall 2014)
+Quantitative evaluation of the uncertainties in model to observation comparisons using COSP simulators

-• Characterization of subgrid-scale cloud and precipitation structure and variability (Winter and Spring 2015)
+Quantitative evaluation of the sensitivity of COSP diagnostics to unresolved cloud and precipitation structure and variability (Fall 2014)

-• Quantitative evaluation of the sensitivity of COSP diagnostics and radiative fluxes in CAM5 to improved treatment of subgrid-scale cloud and precipitation overlap and variability (Spring and Summer 2015)
+Characterization of subgrid-scale cloud and precipitation structure and variability (Winter and Spring 2015)

-Additionally, a comparison of ISCCP and MISR observations and corresponding ISCCP and MISR-simulated observations from profiles derived from CloudSat and CALIPSO observations will be completed to better understand uncertainties in the simulated ISCCP and MISR diagnostics.
+Quantitative evaluation of the sensitivity of COSP diagnostics and radiative fluxes in CAM5 to improved treatment of subgrid-scale cloud and precipitation overlap and variability (Spring and Summer 2015)

 5 Summary and impacts

 Subgrid-scale variability in cloud structure and cloud properties have been shown by others to affect radiative fluxes and heating rates calculated by 1D radiative transfer codes in large-scale models, and are shown in the first part of this work to affect calculations of simulated satellite-observable cloud diagnostics.
 The latter are commonly used to assess the fidelty of models in simulating cloud properties consistent with present day observations, and so ambiguities arising due to neglect of important subgrid structure and variability potentially weaken some of the conclusions reached with these studies.
 The results of the present work will improve the representation of the subgrid-scale structure and variability of clouds and precipitation, and thereby lead to improved simulation of fluxes and heating rates and simulated satellite observerable cloud diagnostics in models.
 The improvement in fluxes and heating rates may reduce compensating errors in cloud properties, where tuning efforts have historically been needed to adjust cloud properties away from reasonable values in order to obtain radiative balance in climate simulations.
 The improvement in simulated satellite-observable cloud diagnostics will reduce ambiguities and uncertainties in comparisons between modeled and observed clouds and lead to more robust model evaluation.